Orthopaedic Surgery and Rehabilitation Educational Programs

 Basic science education includes pathology, anatomy, biomechanics, microbiology, biomaterials, bone physiology and biochemistry.
 Four residents are accepted for the five-year program annually.
 Their training is supervised by 15 full-time faculty physicians, a number of part-time faculty and faculty research support.

-Faculty members in orthopaedic research work directly with the residents on basic research skills and clinical projects.
-The program includes clinical rotations on orthopaedic services at the University of Mississippi Medical Center and rotation with Mississippi Sports Medicine and Orthopaedic Center during fourth year.
+The program includes clinical rotations on orthopaedic services at the University of Mississippi Medical Center and private practice rotations during fourth year.
 In addition, because of the program's interest in and emphasis on the AO method of internal fixation, all residents attend an AO/ASIF fracture fixation course during their first year.